opentraffic/reporter/README.md

 #### Debugging the application directly

+Say you want to make changes to the reporter, its a real pain to debug this through docker so lets not.
+Lets run those bits of the code directly:

 ```bash
 #get some osmlr enabled routing tiles for your region
 TODO: @gknisely show how to get a bbox and make a tar